If you have kids or not, creating Easter traditions with your family means you can plan so you don’t go overboard with Easter expenses.

 Top Recipe Pick

-Food and grocery shopping are relevant to us because food is a large part of the budget which people struggle the most with.
+Food and grocery shopping are relevant to us because food is a large part of the budget that people struggle with.

-For the past 2 years I’ve had a second Facebook page called The Free Recipe Depot where I exclusively share recipes from Food Bloggers around the world.
-I also share recipes on the blog on Sunday either made by home cook and mom Nicola Don or myself.
+I also share recipes on the blog on Sunday, either made by the home cook and mom Nicola Don or myself.

 Top DIY Project

 Now that Spring is here, many of you are starting your seedlings for your summer garden.

 I thought it would be fitting to use this space to share gardening tips such as this one: How to Grow Green Bell Peppers from the Premeditated Leftovers Frugal Living Blog.

 There are plenty more how to grow articles on the blog that may interest you.